Shtsh/neoconf-venom.nvim/README.md

 Automatically find project's virtual-environment using various strategies:

-- Searches for `venv`, `.venv`, `.python-version`
+- Searches for `venv`, `.venv`, `.python-version`, `.python-virtualenv`
   - If directory, use as virtual-environment.
 Great for in-project environments.
   - If a file, read the first line as path.
-Good for pyenv/virtualenvwrapper
+Good for pyenv/virtualenvwrapper/rsvenv
 - Otherwise, use 3rd-party tools to find one:
   - `poetry env info -p`
   - `pipenv --venv`